LetItBeMonia/CompaniesWebCatalog/README.md

 3. Create MongoDB database for the application with database name of your choice.
 4. Configure data in .env.example file.
 In empty places input:
 	- PORT number in which you want the app to open (8888 by default)
-	- database server adress ("mongodb://localhost:27017/your-database-name" is local mongoDB database adress by default on Windows if you chose the download option; replace "your-database-name" with database name that you chose previously)
+	- database server adress (example structue of the adress: "mongodb://localhost:XXXXX/your-database-name"; "mongodb://localhost:27017/your-database-name" is local mongoDB database adress by default on Windows if you chose the download option; replace "your-database-name" with database name that you chose previously)
 	- session key (it can be a string of random characters)
 5. Change the file's name from ".env.example" to ".env".
 6. To launch the app enter "npm run start" into your CLI.